flatland-association/flatland-workshop-2024/human-in-the-loop/README.md

   selective, and the system will only show what is relevant to the current ongoing decision (support).

 - **The system should be able to notify the user when some unexpected events occurs.**
-- **The system should have a map like flatland rendering/visualisation which is realted to the "Strecken-Spiegel"**
+- **The system should have a map like flatland rendering/visualisation which is realted to the ["Streckenspiegel"](https://fahrweg.dbnetze.com/resource/blob/1359516/86b02d132898b0532d085671bc11578a/kundenpraesentation_leidis_nk_basisversion-data.pdf)**
 - **The system should have time-distance-visualisation.
 User should be able to select a certain "Path/route"**

 - **The system should have the option to switch automatic dispatching on.
 When enabled, no user-defined action can be taken.
 The user can only control the dispatching result through the goals.**